anish9143/Cucumber/README.md

 # Cucumber
 This is a simple overview and basics of cucumber.
 Cucumber
-  its a tool which implements BDD framework
+  is a tool which implements BDD framework
 	it uses simple english text which is easy to understand and readability is better it used Gherkin language which is simple english keywords Given